Table of Contents

 What If One Exceeds the Medicaid Income Limit?

-Being over the income limit is not cause for automatic disqualification for Medicaid benefits.
-Based on the state in which one lives, one may be able to utilize a Qualified Income Trust or “spend down” their income on care expenses / medical bills.
-All states allow one of these methods of reducing one’s countable income for Medicaid eligibility.
+Being over the income limit does not mean one is automatically disqualified from receiving Medicaid benefits.
+Based on the state, an applicant may be able to utilize a Qualified Income Trust, or alternatively, “spend down” their income on care expenses / medical bills to become income eligible.
+All states allow one of these methods of reducing one’s countable income for nursing home Medicaid and Medicaid waiver eligibility.
+For Aged, Blind and Disabled Medicaid, some states allow applicants to “spend down” their income.

 Qualified Income Trust

-A Qualified Income Trust (QIT), also called a Miller Trust, is an irrevocable trust (it cannot be changed or cancelled).
-In very simple terms, a Medicaid applicant’s income is deposited into the trust and is controlled by a trustee, who is named by the Medicaid applicant.
-The funds, which no longer count towards Medicaid’s income eligibility, can only be used for very restrictive purposes.
-Examples include a personal needs allowance for the Medicaid participant, private health insurance premiums, spousal allowance (also referred to as a Monthly Maintenance Needs Allowance), and care costs.
-Not all states allow for QIT’s, but those that do are referred to as Income Cap states.
+A Qualified Income Trust (QIT) is an irrevocable trust in which an applicant’s income is deposited and is no longer counted towards Medicaid’s income limit.
+Irrevocable means the terms of the trust cannot be changed or canceled.
+Also called a Miller Trust, trust funds are controlled by a trustee, who is named by the Medicaid applicant.
+The money can only be used for very restrictive purposes.
+Examples include a personal needs allowance for the Medicaid participant, private health insurance premiums, Medicare premiums, a spousal income allowance for a non-applicant spouse (a Monthly Maintenance Needs Allowance), and care costs.
+Not all states allow for QIT’s, but those that do are called Income Cap states.

 Spend Down on Care / Medically Needy

-Some states have a medically needy pathway for Medicaid eligibility.
-Depending on the state in which one resides, this program may be called by a variety of names, such as a Spend-Down Program, Adult Medically Needy Program, Medicaid Deductible Program, and Share of Cost Program.
-For simplification purposes, an applicant who is over the income limit, but has high medical expenses relative to their income, can still qualify for Medicaid by “spending down” their excess income on medical bills.
-As with Qualified Income Trusts, not all states have a medically needy pathway.
-The states that do have a medically needy pathway are called Medically Needy or Spend-Down states.
+Some states have a medically needy pathway for Medicaid income eligibility.
+Based on the state, this program may be called by a variety of names: Spend-Down Program, Adult Medically Needy Program, Medicaid Deductible Program, and Share of Cost Program.
+For simplification purposes, an applicant who is over the income limit, but has high medical expenses, can still qualify for Medicaid by “spending down” their income on medical bills to the medically needy income limit (MNIL).
+Not all states have a medically needy pathway, and for those that do, the MNIL varies based on the state.
+To learn more about the medically needy pathway and to see MNILs by state, click here.

 Working with a Medicaid Planner

-Applying for Medicaid isn’t always a straightforward process, especially for married couples with only one spouse applying for long-term care benefits or if an applicant is over the income limit.
-If one is in either of these situations, it is highly advised the counsel of a Medicaid expert be sought.
+Applying for Medicaid can be complicated and confusing, especially for married couples with only one spouse applying for long-term care benefits or if an applicant is over the income limit.
+In these situations, it is highly advised the counsel of a Medicaid expert be sought for the best chance of acceptance into a Medicaid program.
 Locate a Medicaid Expert.